 We must be cautious when modifying this table not to delete the hyperlinks as there is some underlying code linked to each of those hyperlinks that it would be unwise to change.

-NOTE: clicking in the filename column ‘opens’ the file in its default editor and clicking in the ‘View’ column opens it in its default viewer.
+NOTE: Clicking in the filename column ‘opens’ the file in its default editor and clicking in the ‘View’ column opens it in its default viewer.

 For many files, this would be the same application, so you may choose to remove ‘View’ completely – the difference being the checkout prompt.